Kristina01111000/Drws_site/README.md

 - add peepso admin for email issue
 - older apple products arent getting ssl
 	- ask ssl support, busy when i tried
-- fix spacing and color of buttons
-- try to make smiley face bigger, if not add it back onto line
 - add 4 element stor video somewhere in member page
 	- sidebar? header? where should it go? in best place i think of